smartgic/skill-sonos-controller/README.md

 ## Examples

+* "play i got a feeling on living room"
+* "play i got a feeling by black eyed peace on living room"
+* "play i got a feeling from spotify on living room"
+* "play i got a feeling by black eyed peace from spotify on living room"
 * "play soundtrack playlist on dining room"
 * "play soundtrack playlist from spotify on dining room"
 * "play soundtrack album on dining room"